 Natural Features & Ecosystems

 To many, the most outstanding natural features of Canyonlands are the park's geologic formations.
-In each of the districts, visitors can see the remarkable effects of millions of years of erosion on a landscape of sedimentary rock.
+In each of the districts, visitors can see the remarkable effects that millions of years of erosion have had on a landscape of sedimentary rock.

 Did You Know?